-The relatively modern aircraft is the training helicopter of choice for both the Defence Helicopter Flying School and the Operational Training Phase of flying at Middle Wallop.
+The modern aircraft is the training helicopter of choice for the tri-service Defence Helicopter Flying School based out of RAF Shawbury and first was used by students in 2018.

-This single engine helicopter is the perfect platform for instructing all the different flying techniques required of new pilots.
+This twin-engine helicopter is the perfect platform for instructing all the different flying techniques required of new pilots.